webnovel

 Jade.

-It was the first day of an autumn that promised to be long, dark and cold, and secrets hung about the air as always.
-Thick, juicy, dangerous secrets that I did not know yet, but somehow knew would completely destroy our already fragile family once I found out.
+It was the first day of an autumn that promised to be long, dark and cold.
+Secrets hung about the air as always.
+Thick, juicy, dangerous secrets that I did not know yet, but somehow knew would completely destroy the already fragile bonds holding my family together once I found them out.

 "We're moving back to London tomorrow," Mom announced abruptly in the middle of our usually chronically silent breakfast.